Upgrading Commercial Mailboxes During Renovations

 The second transition to discuss with your local postmaster is the one that has likely been submitted for approval to your local and state building officials, which is the actual new location of the new or relocated commercial building mailboxes.

-Yet, even though the local and state building officials have approved the new location for one’s commercial mailboxes, it is still strongly recommended that one also seek the input and approval of one’s local postmaster.
+Yet, even though the local and state building officials have approved the new location for your commercial mailboxes, it is still strongly recommended that you also seek the input and approval of your local postmaster.

-It is suggested that in this second transition, one should meet twice with the local postmaster.
+It is suggested that in this second transition, you should meet twice with the local postmaster.

-- First, it is recommended that one meet with the postmaster before the project’s launch to gain approval for the final location of the new or relocated commercial mailboxes.
+- First, it is recommended that you meet with the postmaster before the project’s launch to gain approval for the final location of the new or relocated commercial mailbox upgrade.

-- Second, since many months often transpire between the initial approval and the final commercial mailbox installation, it is advisable to touch base again with one’s local postmaster prior to the transition from the temporary location over to the previously approved new commercial mailbox
+- Second, since many months often transpire between the initial approval and the final commercial mailbox installation, it is advisable to touch base again with your local postmaster prior to the transition from the temporary location over to the previously approved new commercial mailbox location.